 Using a T-cell therapy developed at MD Anderson Children’s Cancer Hospital, veterinarians from Texas A&M saw a nearly four-fold improvement in tumor-free survival compared to dogs who received only chemotherapy.
 The median tumor-free survival for the Texas-based dogs increased by close to nine months, which is roughly equivalent to seven years in a human life span.

 NHL is one of the most common cancers in dogs, according to Texas A&M veterinarians.
-Although standard chemotherapy can achieve remission, it is rarely a curative treatment, with the two-year survival rate remaining less than 20 percent.
+Although standard chemotherapy treatment can achieve remission, it is rarely a curative treatment for non-Hodgkin lymphoma, with the dogs’ two-year survival rate remaining less than 20 percent.
 When investigators from MD Anderson and Texas A&M met, they explored the feasibility of administering T cells to improve survival.

 “We followed the same rigid standards that we practice for human clinical trials at MD Anderson to ensure the safety of each dog,” said Laurence Cooper, M.D., Ph.D., professor and section chief of cell therapy at the children’s hospital and senior investigator on the study.
 “While these pets are benefiting from the T-cell infusions, this collaboration with Texas A&M is a driving force for undertaking similar clinical trials in humans.”

 To accomplish the T-cell therapy, researchers took a sample of peripheral blood from each dog entering the study.
 Then the T cells were separated and expanded in Cooper’s laboratory over several weeks.
-As the T cells grew at MD Anderson, the canines received a chemotherapy regimen at Texas A&M similar to what humans with NHL receive, a combination of cyclophosphamide, vincristine, doxorubicin and prednisone.
+As the T cells grew at MD Anderson, the dogs received a chemotherapy regimen treatment at Texas A&M similar to what humans with non-Hodgkin lymphoma receive, a combination of cyclophosphamide, vincristine, doxorubicin and prednisone.
 The T cells were then given back intravenously after the chemotherapy to improve the anti-tumor effects.

 “The therapy was well tolerated in all dogs who received the infusions.
 We saw fewer side effects than with traditional chemotherapy, and the pet owners were please with how their dogs tolerated the protocol,” said Heather Wilson-Robles, DVM, DACVIM(Oncology), assistant professor at Texas A&M. “The owners were also very pleased to be supporting research that may further enhance cancer therapy in humans and pets with cancer.”